-5.8 Drainage & Condensation
+5.7 Drainage & Condensation

-Whilst the heater is operating, water in the air condenses on the fins of the evaporator.
-In the instance of high humidity, the condensate may be several litres per hour.
-This may give the impression that the heater is leaking, however this is a normal function of heat pumps.
+During operation, water in the air condenses on the fins of the evaporator.
+In high humidity, the condensate may be several litres per hour, giving the impression that the unit is leaking.
+This process is a normal function of heat pumps.

 The heater will automatically activate reverse cycle or de-icing mode when required which also increases condensate discharge.
-This normally occurs at temperatures below 8 degC.
-The condensate water will discharge through the base of the heater.
-As an option a pipe can be connected to the drain on the base of the unit to direct condensate water to an appropriate location.
+This normally occurs at temperatures below 8°C. The condensate water will discharge through the base of the heater.
+As an option, a pipe can be connected to the drain on the base of the unit to direct condensate water to an appropriate location.